PM Lee's National Day Rally to be held in front of 2,000 studio, Zoom attendees

-SINGAPORE - Prime Minister Lee Hsien Loong's National Day Rally speech on Sunday (Aug 29) will be delivered in front of 2,000 attendees in a Mediacorp studio as well as on the Zoom videoconferencing platform, on top of the traditional television and online audiences.
+Prime Minister Lee Hsien Loong's National Day Rally speech tomorrow will be delivered in front of 2,000 attendees in a Mediacorp studio as well as on the Zoom videoconferencing platform, on top of the traditional television and online audiences.

-In a video posted to his social media pages, PM Lee said he was "doing it differently" this year because of the Covid-19 pandemic.
+In a video posted on his social media pages, PM Lee said that he was "doing it differently" this year because of the Covid-19 pandemic.

 The rally, seen as the most important political speech of the year, was postponed from its initial scheduled date - a week earlier on Aug 22 - after Singapore returned to stricter pandemic measures to deal with a spike in local cases.

-In 2020, it was called off altogether, while the previous year saw the rally held as a physical event at ITE College Central.
+Last year, it was called off altogether, while in the previous year, the rally was held as a physical event at ITE College Central.

 At this year's rally, PM Lee will speak in Malay and Mandarin from 6.45pm to 7.15pm, and in English from 8pm to 9.15pm.